bahlo/arne.me/src/content/blog/youre-using-email-wrong.md

 ---
-title: "You're Using Email Wrong"
+title: "You’re Using Email Wrong"
-description: "If you don't like email, try a different strategy."
+description: "If you don’t like email, try a different strategy."
 pubDate: "2022-03-06"
 updatedDate: "2022-03-08"
 ---